sebhaan/DoEgen/README.md

 This will create the following stats tables and plots (see folder `test/expresults/` as example):

--   A valuation of the factors in term of “importance”, which is defined by the maximum change (range) in the average Y between any factor levels.
+-   Valuation of the factors in term of “importance”, which is defined by the maximum change (range) in the average Y between any factor levels.
 Results are visualized in bar plot (`Ybarplot_*.png`) and saved as csv (`Experiment_Elevation_Factorimportance.csv`), including, min, max, std deviation across all levels
 -   Computes RMSE between experiment result and ground truth; results saved as csv.
--   Ranks list of top experiments and their parameters based on RMSE
+-   Ranked list of top experiments and their parameters based on RMSE
 -   Computes average and variance of best parameters weighted with RMSE;
     saved to csv file
 -   An overview plot of all the correlation plots between Y and each